wang12124468/monaco-editor-esm-webpack-plugin/README.md

 ## Options

 There only two options for this plugin.
-But you can the [monaco-editor-webpack-plugin's options](https://github.com/microsoft/monaco-editor-webpack-plugin#options) in the options.
+But you can set the [monaco-editor-webpack-plugin's options](https://github.com/microsoft/monaco-editor-webpack-plugin#options) in this options. such as: `new MonacoWebpackPlugin({ languages: ['typescript'] })`

 - isMonacoEditorWebapckPlugin - whether [monaco-editor-webpack-plugin](https://github.com/microsoft/monaco-editor-webpack-plugin) is used.
 Default: `true`